mayankmalik01/Self-driving-car/README.md

 *Second Attempt*

 The second attempt( and successful one :) ) was to estimate the speed using two frames.
-I used optical flowOptical flow between every two consecutive frames for this is the pattern of apparent motion of image objects between two consecutive frames caused by the movemement of object
+I used optical [Optical flow](https://docs.opencv.org/3.4/d7/d8b/tutorial_py_lucas_kanade.html) to get the pattern of apparent motion of objects between two consecutive frames caused by the movemement of object.
+It comes intuetively too that movement of objects is more when the speed is high and less when the speed is low.
+Hence, Optical flow seems to be the perfect choice in order to predict speed.

+*Architecture used*

+The Task is done using "End to End Learning for Self-Driving Cars archtecture" ( published in 2016).
+I have incorporated a few changes (such as introduced dropout) in the architecture to improve the results.